Dental Implants Restore teeth and smile with 100% bite strength.

 If you have any questions, please feel free to contact our office.

-Dr. Kumar has placed hundreds of implant, has been also Member of International Congress of Oral Dental Implantologist, American Academy of implant Dentistry and American General dentistry.
-She has been committed to life time learning and pursuing fellowship in implant dentistry.
-She has been practicing as implant dentist in Frisco, Dallas metroplex area and committed to provide affordable dental implant in Frisco.
+Dr. Kumar is fellowship trained in Implant dentistry and certifed by ICOI, has placed hundreds of implant, She is active member of International Congress of Oral Dental Implantologist, American Academy of implant Dentistry and American General dentistry, has been committed to life time learning and pursuing fellowship in implant dentistry.
+She has been practicing as implant dentist in Frisco & Plano, Dallas metroplex area and committed to provide affordable dental implant in Frisco.

 Q. What is the advantage of implant VS partial denture.